-With CCTV monitoring, your cameras are constantly watched externally by a team of security professionals, 24/7.
+With CCTV monitoring, a team of security professionals constabtly monitor your cameras externally, 24/7.

-If your dedicated security professional spots a threat, they can communicate with the intruder, advising them the authorities are being contacted.
+If your dedicated security professional spots a threat, they can communicate with the intruder, advising them they have contacted the authorities.

 Potential crime detected.
 Potential crime deterred.

 Summary – The Benefits of CCTV Camera Systems in Schools

 By now, it should be clear the importance of a fully functioning, highly effective CCTV system for a school.

 School CCTV systems help manage and deter a vast range of security threats.